V1shvesh/SoundPlay/README.md

 # SoundPlay
 A WebDev project for college.
-Full Stack Application for online catering of music through user selection and personally edited playlists....
+Full Stack Application for online catering of music through user selection and personally curated playlists.